 First things first, a BYOD, or Bring Your Own Device, program reimburses employees for the business use of their personal devices.
 This program is unlike a CPD, or Company-provided device, program where employees receive a work-specific device.
 Both of these options have their strengths and weaknesses.
 So what are the BYOD business benefits?

 A BYOD program doesn’t require an employer to purchase new devices for each employee, or carrier plans that encompass those devices.
 Employees continue to use the devices they own in a work capacity, and the company reimburses them.
 Some companies provide employees with a stipend that covers all or part of their phone bill.
 Other companies provide a reimbursement specific to the individual, their phone, and the costs of device ownership in their location.
-For companies just getting off the ground or looking to introduce a mobility program to another department, the low-price tag is a big plus.
+For companies just getting off the ground or looking to introduce a mobility program to another department, the lower price tag is a big plus.

 BYOD programs also benefit businesses looking to minimize additional administration.
 While many companies will provide employees with security updates to ensure data safety, the rest of the program will require little management beyond reimbursements.
 No negotiating with carriers over bills or device replacement management.
 Employees troubleshooting their devices will use the same resources they use when device issues arise in their personal life.

 Employee productivity is directly tied to knowledge and experience.
 Adopting new tactics and technology always requires a transition period.
 Decision makers talk about change management when considering bringing something new to the company.
 And new can be good.
 Flexibility in a company is a source of strength.
 But it often takes time and may encounter opposition.